 - Your credit score has dropped.
-Your credit score helps determine the interest rate you can get, which in turn affects your monthly payments and the total cost of your loan.
-If your credit has worsened since you bought your home, then it will be difficult to refinance with better terms.
+Your credit score helps determine the interest rate you can get, which in turn affects your monthly payment and the total cost of your loan.
+If your credit score has declined since you bought your home, then it will be difficult to refinance with better loan terms.

-- The value of your home has decreased.
-In ideal circumstances, your home appreciates in value over time — especially if you maintain it well and make home improvements.
-But if the fair market value of your home has fallen for reasons outside of your control, then you might not be able to get a better deal by refinancing.
+- Your home’s value has decreased.
+In ideal circumstances, your property appreciates in value over time — especially if you maintain it well and make home improvements.
+But if the fair market value of your home declines, then refinancing with better terms may be difficult.

-- You know you’re moving soon.
-If you’re planning to relocate in the next few years, there might not be enough time for you to reach the break-even point and recoup the costs of refinancing.
+- You plan to move soon.
+If you expect to relocate in the near future, there might not be enough time for you to reach the break-even point and recoup the costs of refinancing.

 - You haven’t built enough equity.
 Equity takes time to grow.
 “If you just moved into your home and don’t have much equity established yet, you may not get the best interest rate on offer,” Hayes says.

 - Your loan has a prepayment penalty.
 Some lenders charge a penalty for repaying a mortgage ahead of schedule.
-Check your loan terms to find out if your current home loan includes a prepayment penalty that you have to pay if you refinance.
+Check with your lender to find out if your current mortgage includes a prepayment penalty that you have to pay if you refinance.

 - You would be extending your loan term.
-You can refinance to lower your interest rate and monthly mortgage payment, but this may result in a longer loan term — which means you’ll likely pay more interest overall.
+Refinancing to lower your interest rate and monthly mortgage payment may result in a longer loan term, which means you would be making payments longer.

 Home Refinancing Costs To Consider

 Refinancing comes with closing costs, just like your current mortgage.
-Closing costs on a refinance average about $5,000, according to Freddie Mac.
+Closing costs on a refinance average about $5,000.

-- Appraisal fee: An appraisal determines how much your home is worth and the amount you can borrow, and is typically required by lenders.
-This service usually costs around $300 to $500.
+- Appraisal fee.
+An appraisal determines how much your home is worth and the amount you can borrow.
+It is typically required by lenders and usually costs around $300 to $500.

-- Discount points: Points are upfront charges that can help you get a lower interest rate.
-The cost will depend on how much your lender charges, as well as how many points you choose to buy.
+- Discount points.
+Mortgage points are upfront charges that reduce your interest rate.
+The cost will depend on how much your lender charges, as well as how many points you buy.

-- Loan origination fee: Your lender charges a fee to set up your loan and cover the cost of underwriting, which is the process of verifying that you’re able to repay your mortgage.
-This fee typically runs 0.5% to 1% of the loan amount.
+- Loan origination fee.
+Your lender charges a fee to set up your loan and to cover the cost of underwriting, which is the process of verifying your ability to repay the mortgage.
+This typically costs 0.5% to 1% of the loan amount.

-- Private mortgage insurance: If you’re taking out a conventional loan and your down payment or equity in the home when you refinance is less than 20%, then you will need to purchase PMI, which protects the lender if you default on your mortgage.
-PMI costs roughly $30 to $70 per month for every $100,000 in your loan.
+- PMI.
+If you’re taking out a conventional loan and your down payment or equity in the home when you refinance is less than 20%, then you’ll need to purchase PMI, which protects the lender if you default on your mortgage.
+PMI costs roughly $30 to $70 per month for every $100,000 you borrow.

-- Title search fee: This covers the cost of a title search, which reveals any existing claims on the home, such as unpaid taxes.
+- Title search fee.
+This covers the cost of ensuring the title to the home is free of conflicting claims or liens, such as unpaid taxes.
 A title search generally costs between $75 and $200.

 Refinancing is a lot like getting a mortgage for the first time.
-Here are five steps you can expect to take.
+Here are six steps you can expect to take.

 1. Prepare your finances

-Developing a big-picture view of your current situation will give you a better idea of how you may benefit from refinancing.
-Get ready to evaluate your finances and prepare certain documents for lenders.
+Developing a big-picture view of your current situation will give you a better idea of how you may benefit from a refinance.
+Get ready to evaluate your finances and prepare your documents for lenders.

-Lenders also will be looking at your debt-to-income ratio, which is calculated by dividing your total monthly debt payments by your gross monthly income.
+Lenders also will look at your debt-to-income ratio, which is calculated by dividing your total monthly debt payments by your gross monthly income.
 This number demonstrates that you can afford to pay the mortgage and your other debts, and still have money left for essential expenses like food, utilities, and transportation.
 You typically need a DTI ratio of 43% or lower to get a mortgage or refinance.